bcmichael/RNMR-Docs/docs/command/full_command.md

     Factual(Hz) = 1.0E+06*FPPM(MHz) + FREQ(Hz) + FREF(Hz)

 where FPPM is the PPM to Hz conversion factor and FREF is the reference frequency of the nucleus assigned to the selected synthesizer and FREQ is the frequency entered with the `F` command.
 Thus, if `NUC 1` is H1 with `NUCD H1 359.600 250.0`, and `UNIT /FREQ` is Hz, entering `F 1 1000.0` gives an actual channel 1 frequency of 359.6012500 MHz.
 The PPM to Hz conversion factor thus provides the base frequency, which is offset by small amounts using the `F` command.

-Changes to the spectrometer frequency for a given nucleus should be made by adjusting `F` rather than by redefining the nucleus with `NUCD`.
-Changes to FREF modify the synthesizer offset displayed by `F` but never change the synthesizer setting itself.
-FREF is simply used to redefine the zero point in frequency to a convenient value.
-Changes to FPPM via `NUCD` will result in modification of the spectrometer frequency, but only after `F`, `FSYN`, or `NUC` is entered since `NUCD` does not update the synthesizer hardware.
-After modifying the current synthesizer nucleus values with `NUCD`, use `NUC` to call up the new nucleus definition and reset the synthesizer.
-For example, if H1 is the nucleus assigned to synthesizer 1, one may change the FPPM value for H1 with `NUCD H1` and then reset the synthesizer hardware by entering `NUC 1 H1`.
-If the frequency table for the selected synthesizer has been modified with the `FSYN` command, only those table entries with value "\*" are affected by the `F` command.
-All other entries yield frequencies which are determined by FPPM and `FSYN`.
-For more information on defining frequency table entries and their use in pulse programs, see `FSYN`.

 In RNMRP, `F` modifies the offset of processing buffer 1.
 The user need not be viewing this buffer to use the `F` command.
-The actual offset will be set to FREQ(Hz) + FREF(Hz), where FREF is the reference frequency for the nucleus assigned to synthesizer "syn".
+The actual offset will be set to FREQ(Hz) + FREF(Hz), where FREF is the reference frequency for the nucleus assigned to chan.
 If the processing buffer is currently visible, `F` will update the display whenever the offset is modified to show the new frequency scale.
 All other aspects of the `F` command are identical in RNMR and RNMRP.
 Thus, the `F` command in RNMRP serves to make corrections to the frequency scales stored with experimental spectra.
 ## FLF
 Set filter factor